microcks/microcks.io/content/documentation/guides/usage/async-protocols/nats-support.md

         password: microcks
 ```

-The `async` feature should of course be enabled and then the important things to notice are located in to the `nats` block:
+The `async` feature should, of course, be enabled, and then the important things to notice are located in the `nats` block:

-* `url` is the hostname + port where broker can be reached by Microcks,
+* `url` is the hostname + port where the  broker can be reached by Microcks,
 * `username` is simply the user to use for authenticating the connection,
-* `password` represents this user credentials.
+* `password` represents this user's credentials.

 If you have used the [Helm Chart based installation](/documentation/references/configuration/helm-chart-config/) of Microcks, this is the corresponding fragment put in a `Values.yml` file: